 Despite its eventual decline and destruction, Baghdad left a lasting legacy on the world.
 The city's contributions to science, philosophy, literature, and the arts continue to inspire and influence people today.
 Baghdad's role as a center of commerce and trade helped to connect different cultures and promote economic exchange.

 The Abbasid Caliphate, with Baghdad as its capital, played a crucial role in preserving and transmitting knowledge from ancient civilizations to later generations.
-The translation of Greek, Persian, and Indian texts into Arabic helped to preserve these works and make them accessible to scholars in Europe and other parts of the world.
+In practice, the translation of Greek, Persian, and Indian texts into Arabic helped to preserve these works and make them accessible to scholars in Europe and other parts of the world.
 The Abbasids also made significant contributions to mathematics, astronomy, medicine, and other fields, building upon the knowledge of earlier civilizations.

 Baghdad's legacy can still be seen in the architecture, art, and literature of the Islamic world.
-The city's iconic buildings, such as the Round City of Baghdad, served as models for later Islamic cities.
+So the city's iconic buildings, such as the Round City of Baghdad, served as models for later Islamic cities.
 Baghdad's literary tradition, including works such as the Arabian Nights, continues to captivate readers around the world.

 Modern Baghdad: A City Reborn

 Today, Baghdad is the capital of Iraq and a major city in the Middle East.
 The city has faced many challenges in recent years, including wars, political instability, and economic hardship.
-However, Baghdad remains a vibrant cultural center and a symbol of Iraqi identity.
+Still, Baghdad remains a vibrant cultural center and a symbol of Iraqi identity.
 Efforts are underway to rebuild and restore the city's historic landmarks, preserving its rich heritage for future generations.